Piloting PERCS: An early intervention and prevention strategy for children living with violence and parental substance use

 Supporting respectful practice with fathers who use violence

 Nine participants commented on how valuable it was for them to have a guide that focused specifically on conversations with fathers, for two reasons.
 Firstly, holding conversations with fathers who use violence was not a common opportunity for many of the practitioners interviewed, who worked more commonly with mothers and/or children.
-Second, working with fathers who use violence was not usually included in professional development on FDV.
+Secondly, working with fathers who use violence was not usually included in professional development on FDV.

 ‘The questions for fathers as well were really great because I think that a lot of people coming into the field expect to be working with victims; not a lot think about the fact they are going to come across perpetrators in their time.
 So, I think that’s a really important resource to have, that it covers both in a respectful way.’